ckaserer/vagrant-okd/README.md

 ### Quickstart

-To bootstrap the okd VM simply run
+To bootstrap the okd vm simply run

 ```
 vagrant up